sepo83/weather-mcp-server/README.md

 # Weather MCP Server in TypeScript

 A Model Context Protocol (MCP) server for fetching weather data using the Open-Meteo API.
-This server can be integrated with Cursor IDE to provide weather information through the MCP protocol.
+This server can be integrated with supergateway in oder to deliver a sse (Server Sent Events) interface (see Dockerfile), e.g. for usage with Home Assistant (see MCP https://www.home-assistant.io/integrations/mcp/)

 ## Usage